 First: Do you need a visa to enter?

-Most likely, no. Citizens of the USA, UK, EU, Canada, Australia, and over 100 other countries can enter Serbia without a visa and stay for up to 3 months.
+Most likely, no. Citizens of the USA, UK, EU, Canada, Australia, and over 100 other countries can enter Serbia without a visa and stay for up to 90 days within any 180-day period.
+(The exact allowance is set by agreement and varies by nationality, so check your own passport's rules.)

 You simply fly in, show your passport at the border, and you're in.
 No forms to fill in advance, no visa appointment needed.